Why you should visit Grand Canyon in December with a lot fewer crowds!

 Is the Grand Canyon open in December?

 The Grand Canyon National Park remains open for year-round visitors.
-Although,
+During winter months the north rim is closed, due to safety concerns and bad roads.

 How busy is the Grand Canyon in December?